Gangstar Vegas: Plot

 Enraged by Vera's loss and learning that Frank ordered her father's murder, Karen wants Jason out of the Mafia war.
 Jason saves her again from Veliano, convincing her to accept his help.
 Karen then kisses him before reclaiming the Fire and Vice from the Velianos.
-Jason later sabotages Frank's villa and uses the media - the only business in Vegas not controlled by the Velianos - to mock the LVPD's incompetence, with them being under Frank’s payroll.
+Jason later sabotages Frank's villa and uses the media—the only business in Vegas not controlled by the Velianos—to mock the LVPD's incompetence, with them being under Frank’s payroll.

 Finding that Benny has been arrested, Frank attempts to take him out, but Jason rescues him when Frank's men intercept the police convoy.
 He provides photos of Goodman's debauchery, which Jason then uses to blackmail the reverend into turning against the Velianos.
-Cornered and betrayed, and with the FBI on his tail, Frank tries to flee Las Vegas with his money.
-Jason confronts him on the Wrecking Ball Hotel Casino Tower with a helicopter, only to have Frank shoot at him, puncturing the helicopter's fuel tank in the process.
-Jason defeats Frank in a fistfight, but the latter pushes the trolley of money onto the former, almost making him fall off the building.
-Jason lights up the petrol and throws it onto Frank, setting him on fire, which causes him to fall and be killed by impalement on the fountain below.
-Jason then parachutes onto Karen's car and drives away as the local crowd celebrates Frank's death.
+Cornered and betrayed, and with the FBI on his tail, Frank decides to flee Las Vegas with his money.

+Jason learns that Frank has dispatched a helicopter to pick up and that he is waiting on top of a casino, so he steals the helicopter before Frank's pilot can arrive.
+He flies to the casino's landing pad and confronts Frank.
+A fistfight ensues, ending with the latter shooting at the former, but hitting the helicopter's fuel tank instead, which begins leaking out.
+Jason activates a lighter and throws it on the fuel at Frank's feet, setting him on fire.
+In a last-ditch effort, he rams a cart of money at Jason who dives out of the way, causing Frank to fall off the building and die by impalement on the fountain below.
+Jason then parachutes into Karen's car and drives away.
+Meanwhile, the local crowd celebrates Frank's death as money from the cart falls from the sky.

 Reception

 The game received mixed reviews upon release, earning a score of 61 out of 100 at Metacritic.
 TouchArcade gave Gangstar Vegas four stars out of five in a review, called the game "open-ended, violent, destruction-filled fun" and praised the game's graphics, but criticised the "hit and miss" voice acting, controls and technical issues.
+Player feedback, however, is extremely positive, with an average rating above 4.4/5 on the Google Play Store and the App Store.